amesoudi/amesoudi.github.io/content/publication/mesoudi-experimental-2014/index.md

 title: 'Experimental studies of modern human social and individual learning in an archaeological context: People behave adaptively, but within limits'
 authors:
-- Alex Mesoudi
+- admin
 date: '2014-01-01'
 publishDate: '2024-11-22T08:25:18.307743Z'
 publication_types:
 - chapter
-publication: '*Dynamics of Learning in Neanderthals and Modern Humans Volume 2: Cognitive and Physical Perspectives*'
+publication: 'In Akazawa et al. (Eds), *Dynamics of Learning in Neanderthals and Modern Humans Volume 2: Cognitive and Physical Perspectives*.
+Springer Japan'
 doi: 10.1007/978-4-431-54553-8_8
 abstract: It has been proposed that one reason for the success of Homo sapiens is our advanced learning abilities.
 Theoretical models suggest that complex cultural